PEXANE2/azure-docs.tr-tr/articles/active-directory/authentication/howto-mfa-userstates.md

 # Disable MFA for all users, keeping their MFA methods intact
 Get-MsolUser -All | Disable-MFA -KeepMethods

-# Enforce MFA for all users
-Get-MsolUser -All | Set-MfaState -State Enforced

-# Wrapper to disable MFA with the option to keep the MFA
-# methods (to avoid having to proof-up again later)
+# Wrapper to disable MFA with the option to keep the MFA methods (to avoid having to proof-up again later)
 function Disable-Mfa {

     [CmdletBinding()]